Discovering Me Scholarship Award

 Esther Productions Inc. CEO and Scholarship Coordinator: jonetta rose barras

 ENTER TODAY!
 TELL US YOUR STORY!

 Esther Productions, Inc. is a Washington, DC-based national nonprofit organization.
-Founded in 2004, it is dedicated to inspiring and empowering girls and women.
-It is supported through generous contributions from Kerry S. Pearson LLC, Emmanuel Bailey, Veterans Services Corp, Pepco, an Exelon Corporation, Fort Myer Construction Corporation Charitable Foundation and Esther’s Friends.
+Founded in 2004, it is dedicated to inspiring and empowering girls and women, especially those who are growing up or have grown up without the presence and active involvement of their fathers in their lives.
+The Discovering Me Scholarship Award 2022 is presented in partnership with The Anacostia Coordinating Council and The Black Student Fund.
+It is supported through generous contributions from Kerry S. Pearson LLC, Fort Myer Construction Corporation Charitable Foundation, Amerigroup DC, JRose Communications Corp and Esther’s Friends.